Dream Childcare – Local Offer

 1. How does the setting know if children need extra help and what should I do if I think my child may have special educational needs?

-When a child first starts with us we will ask you for a bit of information about your child’s routine, likes/dislikes etc. and then assess them to see where they are already at in the different learning areas and keep records in their individual learning journals to work from.
+When a child first starts with us we will ask you for information about your child’s routine, likes/dislikes etc. We will then assess them to see where they are already at in the different learning areas and keep records in their individual learning journals to work from.

 2. How will the setting staff support my child?

-We work closely together planning daily activities according to the individual needs/interests of the children, asking them what they enjoy and using that in our planning.
+We work closely together planning daily activities to suit of individual needs/interests of the children, asking them what they enjoy and using that in our planning.

 3. How will the curriculum be matched to my child’s needs?

-We use the Early Years Foundation Stage (EYFS) as a guide for development and use this to plan our daily activities making activities differ to suit individual needs and ages, we use your child’s own interests to encourage group and 1-1 participation.
+We use the Early Years Foundation Stage (EYFS) as a guide for development and use this to plan our daily activities.
+We are then able to make the activities differ to suit individual needs and ages, we use your child’s own interests to encourage group and 1-1 participation.